 This post contains compensated links.

 Flying to Pisa makes a lot of sense if Pisa is your first stop in Italy.
-But if you already in Italy, traveling by train to Pisa is a really fun experience.
-After a week of hiking in Cinque Terre with kids, we took the train from Monterosso to Lucca, with a change of trains in Pisa.
+But if you are already in Italy, travelling by train to Pisa is a really fun experience.
+After a week of hiking in Cinque Terre with kids, we were headed to a stop in Lucca with kids.
+This train journey involved changing trains in Pisa.

-Our hour-long Cinque Terre to Pisa train ride arrived in Pisa at 10:17am.
-Our Pisa to Lucca train departed at 3:30pm, giving us approximately 5 hours in Pisa.
-I mean, how could you be at the Pisa Centrale station and not see the Leaning Tower of Pisa with your kids?
+Our Cinque Terre to Pisa train arrived in Pisa around 10:30 am, but our Pisa to Lucca train didn’t leave until 3:30 pm, giving us approximately 5 hours in Pisa.
+This layover in Pisa was the perfect opportunity to visit the Leaning Tower of Pisa with our kids!

 Getting to the Leaning Tower of Pisa with Kids

-The walk from the Pisa Centrale Station to the Leaning Tower of Pisa is approximately 22 minutes (longer with little legs walking, obviously) and is a nice walk for families with small kids.
+The walk from the Pisa Centrale Station to the Leaning Tower of Pisa is roughly 20 – 25 minutes and is a nice walk for families with small kids.
 The walk to the Leaning Tower of Pisa was nearly car-free the entire way so we could let the kids safely wander the streets and look in all the shop windows.

 Visiting the Leaning Tower of Pisa with Kids